MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 ## Modern Community

-Modern Community site offers a suite if capabilities that are designed to help your organization invite customer suggestions and crowd source portfolios of outside-in ideas.
+Modern Community site offers a suite of capabilities that are designed to help your organization invite customer suggestions and crowd source portfolios of outside-in ideas.
 Customers can use Modern Community to collaborate on a social scale, and rally behind suggestions from others to help shape the future of the products they use.

 :::image type="content" source="media/Modern community thumbnail.png" alt-text="Modern community template landing page.":::